Sam Parsons (runner): Professional

-Parsons traveled to Germany to visit his mother’s native country.
-Parsons was hesitant to continue in track but decided to turn pro.
-In 2018, Parsons signed a three year deal with Adidas and teamed with Drew Hunter to start the professional running team, Tinman Elite.
-Competing under Tom “Tinman” Schwartz, Parsons posted personal bests of 3:38 in the 1500 meters, 3:58 in the Mile, 7:49 in the 3000 meters, and 13:29 in the 5K.
+In 2018, Parsons traveled to Germany to visit his mother’s native country.
+He was hesitant to continue in track but decided to turn pro by signing a three-year deal with Adidas in 2018.
+Parsons teamed with Drew Hunter to found the professional running team, Tinman Elite.

+2019

 In February 2019, Parsons acquired German citizenship in an attempt to qualify for the 2020 Summer Olympics in the 5000 metres.
-At the Payton Jordan Invitational (April 2019) Parsons ran with two of his teammates (Drew Hunter and Jordan Gusman) in an attempt to meet the IAAF World Track & Field Championships qualifying standard (13:22.5) in the 5,000m run.
+At the Payton Jordan Invitational (April 2019) Parsons ran with two of his teammates (Drew Hunter and Jordan Gusman) in an attempt to meet the World Championships qualifying standard (13:22.5) in the 5,000 m.
 Parsons ran 13:22.32; right behind his teammates who ran 13:21.
-He competed in the men's 5000 metres event at the 2019 World Athletics Championships held in Doha, Qatar.
+He would go on to represent Germany 5000 m at the 2019 World Athletics Championships held in Doha, Qatar.
 He did not advance to the final.

-In April of 2022 Parsons became the first person to break 4 minutes in the mile on Delaware soil.